 |Read Full Review|

-IMPORTANT: we would like to remind you that Bitcoin and all cryptocurrencies are a highly risky and speculative investment.
+IMPORTANT: We would like to remind you that Bitcoin and all cryptocurrencies are highly risky and speculative investments.
 If you are not an accredited investor, do your due diligence and make sure you understand how cryptocurrencies like Bitcoin work.
-Do NOT invest any sum of money that you couldn't afford losing.
+Do NOT invest any sum of money that you couldn't afford to lose.
 Many experts, like Mark Cuban, recommend that no more than 10% of one's savings should be allocated to crypto assets.
 The exact percentage of your portfolio you decide to allocate to cryptocurrencies should vary according to your individual time horizon, risk tolerance, and proximity to retirement.
 Speak to your financial advisor before making any investment decision.

-Both Bitcoin and second digital currency Ethereum are all the rage nowadays.
+Both Bitcoin and the second most popular digital currency, Ethereum, are all the rage nowadays.
 As this chart below shows, the value of the leading cryptocurrency has risen dramatically both year to date and over the last year:

-To arrive at these dramatic predictions, Van-Peterson assumes that all of the main surviving cryptocurrencies will make up 10 percent of the average daily volumes of Forex currency exchange trade within 10 years.
-The ADV of the foreign exchange is presently around $5 trillion per the Bank for International Settlements.
-At 10 percent of $5 trillion, this would give an ADV of $500 billion.
+To arrive at these dramatic predictions, Van-Peterson assumes that all of the main surviving cryptocurrencies will make up 10 percent of the average daily volumes of the entire ForEx market within 10 years.
+The average daily volume (ADV) of the foreign exchange is presently around $5 trillion per the Bank for International Settlements.
+At 10 percent of $5 trillion, this would give the crypto market an ADV of $500 billion.

 Van-Peterson says that Bitcoin will hold 35 percent of the cryptocurrency market share.
-That would give them $175 billion in average daily volume, or amount of BTC traded each day on world forex markets.
-Van-Peterson assumes that the total market cap of the bitcoin will be 10 times its ADV, which would amount to a $1.75 trillion in market cap for the leading cryptocurrency.
+That would give them $175 billion in average daily volume.
+Van-Peterson assumes that the total market cap of Bitcoin will be 10 times its ADV, which would amount to a $1.75 trillion in market cap for the leading cryptocurrency.
 The analyst projects around 17 million total (out of the 21 million fixed limited maximum total supply) BTC will exist in 10 years.
-That only represents a gain from today's 16.3 million BTC.
-By dividing the assumed $1.75 trillion with 17 million bitcoins, you arrive at a per BTC value of slightly more than $100,000 each.
+That only represents a modest gain from today's 16.3 million BTC.
+By dividing the assumed $1.75 trillion by 17 million Bitcoins, you arrive at a per-BTC value of slightly more than $100,000 each.
 Van-Petersen stated:

 “This is not a fad, cryptocurrencies are here to stay.
 There will emerge two to three main ones.
 Bitcoin will be one of those.
 And the reason is the first-mover advantage, the scale and the pioneering.”

-Even if Van-Peterson's lofty projections on Bitcoin are a little optimistic in the end, the rapid and apparently limitless growth in the value of Bitcoin helps to explain why many individuals and investors are beginning to think seriously about the cryptocurrency variation on gold for their long-term retirement holdings.
+Even if Van-Peterson's lofty projections on Bitcoin might seem overly optimistic, the rapid and virtually limitless growth of Bitcoin helps to explain why many individuals and investors are beginning to think seriously about cryptocurrencies as a substitute for gold in their IRAs and 401(k)s.
 Others have turned to Ethereum as the new digital version of silver due to its myriad applications and the exposure it provides to the crypto market as a whole without being correlated to the value of Bitcoin itself.

-We would like to remind you that although Bitcoin, Ethereum and other cryptocurrencies are very promising for the future, their value can drop significantly.
+We would like to remind you that although Bitcoin, Ethereum, and other cryptocurrencies are very promising for the future, their value can drop significantly.
 We have seen Bitcoin drop 30%+ in a matter of hours before.
-Unlike physical Gold and Silver, Cryptos are not regulated and not backed by anything tangible (a point of controversy in the gold vs. Bitcoin debate).
+Unlike physical gold and silver, cryptocurrencies are not backed by anything tangible (a point of controversy in the gold vs. Bitcoin debate).
 As such, they're a unique asset class with no historical precedent.
-Therefore, invest with caution and do not invest any sum of money that you could not afford losing.
+Therefore, invest with caution and do not invest any sum of money that you could not afford to lose.

-Besides the possibility of Bitcoin and the other major cryptocurrency Ethereum soaring to the proverbial stratosphere in value over the coming decade, there are a number of other solid, viable reasons to add these electronic currencies to a well-diversified retirement portfolio that already includes stocks, bonds, and physical bullion.
-The so-called digital gold (bitcoin) and digital silver (ether) have all of the following significant advantages over traditional fiat (backed by government faith, trust, and credit only) currencies:
+Besides the possibility of Bitcoin and the other next-most-popular cryptocurrency, Ethereum, soaring in value over the coming decade, there are a number of other solid, viable reasons to add these electronic currencies to a well-diversified retirement portfolio that already includes stocks, bonds, and physical bullion.
+The so-called digital gold (Bitcoin) and digital silver (Ether) have all of the following significant advantages over traditional fiat (backed by government faith, trust, and credit only) currencies:

-The table above is intended to assist you in comparing the reviews and ratings for the best Bitcoin/Ethereum IRA companies.
+The table above is intended to assist you in comparing the reviews and ratings for the best Bitcoin and Ethereum IRA companies.
 When choosing a firm, it is sensible to consider the following three characteristics which we've outlined in our Bitcoin IRA reviews below:

-It is simply better to go with a firm that boasts as many positive reviews from its current clients as possible.
+It's better to go with a firm that boasts as many positive reviews from its customers as possible.
 Trusted review authorities such as the BBB Better Business Bureau, BCA Business Consumer Alliance, and Trustlink are most important.
 It is also good to consider whatever feedback is available from reputable websites including Yelp, Complaint Board, and YP.
 This will speak volumes about the customer service and level of quality from these firms.

 The #1 risk when it comes to investing in an intangible digital asset like Bitcoin is the threat of hackers, fraud, and theft.
-Ask your provider how they plan to mitigate hacking and malware risks?
+Ask your provider how they plan to mitigate hacking and malware risks.
 Do they print your private key using an offline machine?
-Do you they use cold storage vaults to protect their customers' keys?
-Do they use the multisig feature?
+Do they use cold storage vaults to protect their customers' keys?
+Do they use the multi-sig security protocol?
 Ask them for all the ways they are protecting their clients' assets and see if they have all their bases covered.

 Regal Assets recently launched their Bitcoin IRA service under the name Regal Wallet.
 The service allows investors to rollover an existing retirement account such as an IRA or 401k into a separate Cryptocurrency IRA.
 They use offline cold storage to ensure your key is never shared with anyone.
 The process is also fully insured for the market value of your IRA.
 The company boasts a Better Business Bureau rating of A+, a Business Consumer Alliance rating of AAA, and more than 1,000 five star reviews from trusted review board TrustLink.
 Famed Inc. 500 has ranked Regal Assets at their 20th position, which speaks volumes about the integrity, customer satisfaction, and quality of Regal Assets.
 You can obtain more information about Regal Assets by calling them at 1-877-205-1104.
 Alternatively, you might:

-Disclosure: we would like to remind you that we are a 100% independent site and that none of us work for any of the companies reviewed on this page.
+Disclosure: we would like to remind you that we are a 100% independent site and that we are not employed by any of the companies reviewed on this page.
 We recommend that you always do your due diligence when choosing a company to work with.
 Call a few, and request their free kits to get a better idea of their offering.
 Also, keep in mind that digital currencies are a highly volatile and risky investment.
-You can earn big but you can also lose big.
-Do not invest any amount that you couldn't afford to lose.
+You can win big but you can also lose money.
+Do not invest any amount that you cannot afford to lose.